belcyangarita/Github_heritability_predictability_Meat_Traits/README.md

 The **global workflow** to reproduce the results is:

 1. Comparison of relationship matrices.
-2. Estimation of variance compontents and heritability of each meat quality and carcass trait.
+2. Estimation of variance components and heritability of each meat quality and carcass trait.
-3. Estimation of predictive ability of the models by means 5-fold cross-validation.
+3. Estimation of predictive ability of the models by means r-replicated 5-fold cross-validation.
-4. Tukey's multiple compariso to test the significance differences between the predictive abilities of the models.
+4. Compare predictive abilities between models by preforming paired comparisons as in Schrauf et al. (2021)

 ### Features
-The repository [Github_heritability_predictability_Meat_Traits](https://github.com/belcyangarita/Github_heritability_predictability_Meat_Traits) contains the principal data file and codes necesaries, which are named with numeric order (1,2, etc) to refer to the execution order of each one.
+The repository [Github_heritability_predictability_Meat_Traits](https://github.com/belcyangarita/Github_heritability_predictability_Meat_Traits) contains the principal data file and codes necessaries, which are named with numeric order (1,2, etc) to refer to the execution order of each one.

 ### Data file: